jon-jacky/home/commonplace.md

   For more excerpts from *The Age of Revolution*, see under 18 Nov 2020, below.

+11 Jul 2021 (but it fits best here, after *The Age of Revolution*)

+- *What is History?* by E. H. Carr (1961), from Ch 3 *History, Science, and Morality*, p.
+80 -- 81 (no link):

+  "Let us take the story of the industrialization of Great Britain between, say, about 1780 and 1870.
+Virtually every historian will treat the  industrial revolution, probably without discussion, as a great and progressive achievement.
+He will also describe the driving of the peasantry off the land, the herding of workers into unhealthy factories and unsanitary dwellings, the exploitation of child labor.
+He will probably say that abuses occurred in the working of the system, and that some employers were more ruthless than others, and will dwell with some unction on the gradual growth of a humanitarian conscience once the system had become established.
+But he will assume, again probably without saying it, that measures of coercian and exploitation, at any rate in the first stages, were an unavoidable part of the cost of industrialization.
+Nor have I ever heard of a historian who said that, in view of the cost, it would have been better to stay the hand of progress and not industrialize; if any such exists, he ... will -- quite properly -- not be taken  seriously by serious historians. ...

+  ...
+Unfortunately, it was not (the ones who suffered) who have survived to enjoy whatever glory or profit may have accrued ...
+Those who pay the cost are rarely those who reap the benefits ...

+  We are born into society, we are born into history.
+No moment occurs when we are offered a ticket of admission with the option to accept or reject it.
+The historian has no more conclusive answer than the theologian to the  problem of suffering.
+He, too, falls back on the thesis of the lesser  evil and the greater good."

 18 Dec 2020

 - *Going To Extremes* by Joe McGinnis (1980), p.
 222 (no link):